Hero background

 Weekdays

-From Monday to Friday you’ll take part in four or five lessons a day, working alongside local teachers and leading interactive activities in the classroom.
-Mornings are often spent preparing lessons, while afternoons are dedicated to teaching and giving students direct support.
-The rest of the day leaves room for socialising with fellow participants and taking part in cultural activities organised by the local team.
+From Monday to Friday, you'll be involved in four or five lessons a day, working alongside the local teachers and bringing in interactive activities in the classroom.
+Mornings often start with lesson prep, while afternoons are for teaching and direct support to students.
+The rest of the day leaves space for time with the other participants and cultural activities organised by the local team.

-11:00Break with students and conversations with local teachers
+11:00A break with the students and a chat with the local teachers

-14:00Back to school for creative workshops or outdoor sports
+14:00Back to school for creative workshops or outdoor sport

-18:30Return to the house, time to relax, shower and shared dinner
+18:30Back at the house, time to relax, shower and a shared dinner

-21:00Evening with a film, cultural activities or group time
+21:00Evening with films, cultural activities or group time

 Weekend